 Share pledges are common in Sweden.
-See guestion 33 for more detail.

 37 Is there a risk that a pledgee, before or after exercise of the share pledge, may be exposed to debts or other liabilities of the pledged company?

 As a general principle, Swedish law will recognise the corporate veil principle (whereby the company will be treated as a completely separate legal person from its shareholders).
 However, in a few cases the Swedish courts have held a parent company liable for the liability of its subsidiary where that subsidiary has, among other things, been fully controlled by the parent.